 Level I – A three-hour block of time each week is required at the assigned school.
 In the early field experience placements, the candidate performs tasks that are considered legally permissible for the teacher’s aide.
 (Minimum 20 hours required)

 Level II – Candidates at this level are enrolled in supervised practicum courses.
 Second level field experience students are to engage in specific activities such as developing learning activities and participating in team teaching.
 Activities completed in this placement level are related to the objectives of the upper level methods courses in which they are currently enrolled.
 (Minimum 150 hours)

 Candidates are required to spend seven weeks, three hours per week, in each of two pre-student teaching placements during the semester prior to student teaching.
 With a successful placement and teacher and district approval, the cooperating teachers would be the same for the pre-student teaching and student teaching placement.

 Student Teaching – Candidates are assigned as full-time student teachers for one semester, usually during the last year of their program.
 This typically will include two placements representative of all content and levels of the certificate involved.
 Placements are made by the director of professional education field experience and are within an established radius from the University.
-Candidates seeking Secondary/K-12 certification are required to take SPED 511: Curriculum Adaptations for Special Needs Learners during the student teaching semester.
+Candidates seeking Secondary/PK-12 certification are required to take SPED 511: Curriculum Adaptations for Special Needs Learners during the student teaching semester.
 No additional coursework may be taken during student teaching.